GiliSoft RAM Disk

 What is a RAM disk used for on Windows?

-A RAM disk is mainly used for temporary files, browser cache, scratch data, build folders, and other short-lived workflows where very fast access matters more than permanent storage.
+A RAM disk is mainly used for temporary files, browser cache, scratch data, build folders, and other short-lived tasks where very fast access matters more than permanent storage.

 Is RAM Disk good for browser cache?